charlievelas/TreeUI/README.md

 # TreeUI
 A GUI for performing analysis on a ROOT TTree stored in a .root file.

-Requires ROOT, works on version 6.30/06.
+Requires ROOT, tested on version 6.30/06.

 # How to install
 For bash